glerner/phpunit-testing/docs/guides/debugging-with-ai.md

 **Always synchronize before testing**: One of the most common sources of subtle bugs is testing against outdated code.
 Always synchronize your code to the WordPress installation before running tests, even when it doesn't seem necessary for your specific test case.
 This prevents confusing situations where your tests are running against different code than what you're editing.

 >Tip: Make a sync-to-wp.php file to synchronize your code to the WordPress installation.
+There is one in `tests/gl-phpunit-test-framework/bin/sync-to-wp.php` and a companion `sync-and-test.php`.

 ## Crafting Effective Debugging Prompts